hbhasin/Capstone-Project-1/Denver 2016 Bike Share Data Exploration.md

 # Summary

 This in-depth study on Denver 2016 Bike Share Trips data was undertaken to continue the work that Tyler started on the 2014 data.
-It agrees with his findings that by merging calendar, clock and weather attributes into the Trips dataset can reveal ridership patterns and allow regression and classification techniques to be applied for prediction purposes.
+It agrees with his findings that merging calendar, clock and weather attributes into the Trips dataset can reveal ridership patterns and allow regression and classification techniques to be applied for prediction purposes.

 This study covered three areas: